- Monthly Theme: Erotic Thrillers

 Sean: She is such a Hitchcock kind of character, that combination of mousy, steely, smart and airheaded.

 Sean: I actually wanted to roll my eyes at the whole “She’s a terrible cook – wah wah.”
 But then she is just so fabulous.

 Kristine: Those dinners… That bouillabaisse soup.
 The quail with grapes?
 The quail is the same size as the grapes?

 Sean: The dinners were sufficiently repugnant.
-But Hitch has always had a snotty attitude about domestic work and women who revel in domesticity – something that elevated Grace Kelly’s Lisa Freemont in Rear Window was her ineptitude in, and unsuitability for, domestic life.
-She orders dinner from 21 because she doesn’t cook…
+Hitch has always had a strange attitude about domestic work and women who revel in domesticity – something that defines Grace Kelly’s Lisa Freemont in Rear Window is her ineptitude in, and unsuitability for, domestic life.
+She orders dinner from 21 because she doesn’t cook, etc.

 Kristine: I think it’s less that Mrs. Oxford is a terrible cook and more that she has these upper class pretensions, right?